All Episodes

 My audience is well versed in it because I've said it so often.

-Well, I sadly say that this country does not apply laws equally.
+But I sadly say that this country does not apply laws equally.

-And then the referral of Michael Horowitz, the inspector general, his report and referrals for top FBI officials, not rank and file, top officials lying to Congress.
+And then the referral of Michael Horowitz, the Inspector General, his report and referrals for top FBI officials, not rank and file, top officials lying to Congress.

 They get big contracts, book deals, and TV deals.